pingcap/tidb-operator/en/initialize-a-cluster.md

 kubectl apply -f <cluster-name>/tidb-initializer.yaml --namespace=<namespace>
 ```

-The above command automatically creates a initialized Job.
+The above command automatically creates an initialized Job.
 This Job tries to create the initial password for the `root` account using the `secret` object provided.
 It also tries to create other accounts and passwords, if they are specified.

-After the initialization, the state of Pod becomes `Completed`.
+After the initialization, the Pod state becomes `Completed`.
 If you log in via MySQL client later, you need to specify the password created by the Job.